-- (ii) the period of suspension; - (iii) the reasons for the suspension; - (iv) if the Hospital Manager considers it applicable and appropriate in the circumstances, invite a written response from the Medical Practitioner, including a response why the Medical Practitioner may consider the suspension should be lifted; - (v) if Hospital Manager considers it applicable and appropriate in the circumstances, any actions that must be performed for the suspension to be lifted and the period within which those actions must be completed; and - (vi) the right of appeal, the appeal process and the time frame for an appeal. - c.
-As an alternative to an immediate suspension, the Hospital Manager may elect to deliver a show cause notice to the Medical Practitioner advising of: - (i) the facts and circumstances forming the basis for possible suspension; - (ii) the grounds under the By-Laws upon which suspension may occur; - (iii) invite a written response from the Medical Practitioner, including a response why the Medical Practitioner may consider suspension is not appropriate; - (iv) if applicable and appropriate in the circumstances, any actions that must be performed for the suspension not to occur and the period within which those actions must be completed; and - (v) a timeframe in which a response is required from the Medical Practitioner to the show cause notice;
+- (v) if the Medical Advisory Committee considers it applicable and appropriate in the circumstances, any actions that must be performed for the suspension to be lifted and the period within which those actions must be completed; and - (vi) the right of appeal, the appeal process and the time frame for an appeal. - c.
+As an alternative to an immediate suspension, the Medical Advisory Committee may elect to deliver a show cause notice to the Medical Practitioner advising of: - (i) the facts and circumstances forming the basis for possible suspension; - (ii) the grounds under the By-Laws upon which suspension may occur; - (iii) invite a written response from the Medical Practitioner, including a response why the Medical Practitioner may consider suspension is not appropriate; - (iv) if applicable and appropriate in the circumstances, any actions that must be performed for the suspension not to occur and the period within which those actions must be completed; and - (v) a timeframe in which a response is required from the Medical Practitioner to the show cause notice;

-Following receipt of the response the Hospital Manager will determine whether the Accreditation will be suspended.
+Following receipt of the response the Medical Advisory Committee will determine whether the Accreditation will be suspended.
 If suspension is to occur notification will be sent in accordance with paragraph (b).
-Otherwise the Medical Practitioner will be advised that suspension will not occur, however this will not prevent the Hospital Manager from taking other action at this time, including imposition of conditions, and will not prevent the Hospital Manager from the the sent relying upon these matters as a ground for suspension or termination in the future.
+Otherwise the Medical Practitioner will be advised that suspension will not occur, however this will not prevent the Medical Advisory Committee from taking other action at this time, including imposition of conditions, and will not prevent the Medical Advisory Committee from relying upon these matters as a ground for suspension or termination in the future.

 - d.
 The suspension is ended either by terminating the Accreditation or lifting the suspension.
-This will occur by written notification by the Hospital Manager. - e.
+This will occur by written notification by the Medical Advisory Committee. - e.
 The affected Medical Practitioner shall have the rights of appeal established by these By-laws. - f.
-The Hospital Manager will notify the Board and Medical Advisory Committee of any suspension of Accreditation. - g.
-If there is held, in good faith, a belief that the matters forming the grounds for suspension give rise to a significant concern about the safety and quality of health care provided by the Medical Practitioner including but not limited to patients outside of the Facility, it is in the interests of Patient care or safety to do so, it is in the interests of protection of the Public (including patients at other facilities) to do so, it is required by legislation, or for other reasonable grounds, the Hospital Manager will notify the Medical h.
+The Medical Advisory Committee will notify the Board of any suspension of Accreditation. - g.
+If there is held, in good faith, a belief that the matters forming the grounds for suspension give rise to a significant concern about the safety and quality of health care provided by the Medical Practitioner including but not limited to patients outside of the Facility, it is in the interests of Patient care or safety to do so, it is in the interests of protection of the Public (including patients at other facilities) to do so, it is required by legislation, or for other reasonable grounds, the Medical Advisory Committee will notify the Medical Practitioner's registration board and/or other relevant regulatory agency of the suspension and the reasons for it. - h.
 Accredited Practitioners accept and agree that, as part of the acceptance of Accreditation, a suspension of Accreditation carried out in accordance with these By-laws is a safety and protective process rather than a punitive process, and as such it does not result in an entitlement to any compensation, including for economic loss or reputational damage.